 What precautions should you take while pregnant?

-How your body changes during pregnancy will affect your health and well-being, including your heart, lungs, kidneys, liver, bones, muscles, skin, brain, eyes, ears, nose, throat, stomach, intestines, genitalia, breasts, bladder, sexual organs, womb, cervix, fetus, placenta, umbilical cord, amniotic fluid, hair, nails, sweat glands, tears, saliva, breast milk, colostrum, semen, urine, feces, vaginal secretions, menses, menstrual period, menstruation, delivery, labor pain, birth canal, newborn, lactation, postpartum recovery, menopause, childbirth, miscarriage, abortion, ovulation, pregnancy symptoms, and fertility.
+How your body changes during pregnancy will affect the health and well-being, including the heart, lungs, kidneys, liver, bones, muscles, skin, brain, eyes, ears, nose, throat, stomach, intestines, genitalia, breasts, bladder, sexual organs, womb, cervix, fetus, placenta, umbilical cord, amniotic fluid, hair, nails, sweat glands, tears, saliva, breast milk, colostrum, semen, urine, feces, vaginal secretions, menses, menstrual period, menstruation, delivery, labor pain, birth canal, newborn, lactation, postpartum recovery, menopause, childbirth, miscarriage, abortion, ovulation, pregnancy symptoms, and fertility.

 Effect on kidneys due to BP